 So, cow urine can be consumed along with milk.
 One teaspoon of cow urine along with quarter or half a cup of milk is fine to have.

-Cow urine is hot, pungent, strong, piercing in nature, so, its excess hotness and other related qualities are reduced in strength due to the sweetness, coolness of milk.
+Cow urine is hot, pungent, strong, piercing in nature, so, its excess hotness and other related qualities are reduced in strength due to the sweetness and cold potency of milk.

 धारोष्णं मूत्र युक्तं वा क्षीरं दोषानुलोमनम्|

 Milk which is Dharosna (freshly collected and still warm) is added with cow’s urine (in equal quantity), and taken which causes downward movement of morbid matter from the colon. – This is used as a purgation method in the treatment of Gout (Vatarakta) – Charaka Chikitsa 29th chapter.